Olavi Erämetsä

 In 1965, he reported the isolation of the element promethium from natural sources.

 Erämetsä studied the presence of trace elements including rare earths in soils and plants such as lichens and mosses.
 He also studied their presence in the human body, gathering epidemiological evidence about environmental factors and their possible effects on human health.

 Erämetsä was the Chairman of the Finnish Chemistry Society in 1945–1946, a Founding Member of the Finnish Academy of Engineering in 1957 and a Member of the Finnish Academy of Sciences as of 1961.

 Early life

-Kurt Heikki Olavi Erämetsä was borh to Kurt H. Enwald and Ingrid Viola Ryberg on October 10, 1906.
+Kurt Heikki Olavi Erämetsä was born to Kurt H. Enwald and Ingrid Viola Ryberg on October 10, 1906.
 The Enwald family changed its name to Erämetsä in 1936.